Best Free E-Signature Software in 2026: Sign Documents Online Without Paying

 - No watermarks on signed documents

 Why it's #1: No other free e-signature tool includes AI document generation AND contract analysis AND document tracking.
-You can create an NDA with AI, have it reviewed for risks, send it for signature, and track when the recipient reads it — all without paying anything.
+You can create an NDA with AI in minutes, have it reviewed for risks, send it for signature, and track when the recipient reads it — all without paying anything.

 Who it's best for: Freelancers, startups, small businesses, and anyone who wants more than just signatures.
-If you currently use Google Docs + DocuSign + DocSend, AiDocX replaces all three for free.
+If you currently use Google Docs + DocuSign + DocSend, AiDocX replaces all three for free — it's one of the strongest DocuSign alternatives available without a paid plan.

 Upgrade pricing: Basic plan at $6/month for higher limits.
 Pro at $29/month for unlimited signatures and custom branding.